Get a sample nap routine to help make nap time smoother for everyone.

 But many people overlook the importance of a good nap routine.

-Having a few pre-nap rituals can go a long way in getting your baby or toddler down easier for their nap.
+Having a few nap time rituals can go a long way in getting your baby or toddler down easier for their nap.

-Your little one is much more likely to sleep better if you keep a reliable routine.
-Let’s talk about how to use a nap routine to improve your baby’s daytime sleep!
+Let’s talk about how to use a nap routine to improve your baby’s daytime sleep.